nilanbais/storingsanalyse-generator/README.md

 - **work_type** - a short code to specify the type of records that need to be extracted from the database (default = 'COR').
 ---
 ### *sa*.init_staging_file(staging_file_name = None)
-Module for the initialization steps of the staging_file related attributes.
+Method for the initialization steps of the staging_file related attributes.

 #### Parameters
 - **staging_file_name** - name of the staging file that is needed to be importen/read (default = None).